fairandsmart/right-consent/_docs/103-discover-api-guide.md

 echo ${FORM_JSON}
 {% endhighlight %}

-Many informations are included in the JSON representation of the form mainly for disaplying legal information to the enduser.
-The Html version is fully operationnal without any interpretation.
+By default, transaction API is supposed to be accessed in HTML making the workflow evolution smooth and easy.
+Thus, representation of form contains many informations that will be processed by a template in order to produce a beautifull and embeddable HTML code.
+By the way, it is also possible to use it in JSON, many informations are then included in the representation of the form.
 Important parts are the serial numebrs of elements.
-Only few informations need to be submitted or consent:
+Only few informations need to be submitted for consent:

 {% highlight bash %}
 FORM_INFO_KEY=`echo ${FORM_JSON} | jq -r '.info.entry.key'`